Xyldas/Xyldas/README.md

-- 👋 Hi, I’m @Xyldas
+I’m @Xyldas
-- 🌱 I’m currently learning Python, C and Verilog.
+I’m currently learning Python, C and Verilog as programming languages.

-- ⚡ Fun fact: there is no fun fact.
+Fun fact: there is no fun fact

-<------>